portlandcodeschool/jsi/syllabus.md

 ### Instructional ADA statement

-Students who have a documented disability and require a classroom adjustment or accommodation should contact the instructor and/or the PCS Director.
+Students who have a documented disability and require a classroom adjustment or accommodation should expect to receive it.
+Please contact the instructor and/or the PCS Director.

 ### Course content and calendar subject to change